bhuynhdev/fall23-final-report/README.md

 ### Web scraping result

 The [CEAS college website](https://ceas.uc.edu) was scraped using the [GPT Crawler library](https://www.builder.io/blog/custom-gpt#get-started-with-gpt-crawler) by Builder IO.
-The scraping took 1 hour to recursively scrape 1000 pages from the website, and the output is in the `src/gpt-crawler/output.json` file, and can be accessed through this [link](https://github.com/bhuynhdev/college-compass/blob/main/src/gpt-crawler/output.json)
+The scraping took 1 hour to recursively scrape 1000 pages from the website, and the result can be accessed through this [link](https://github.com/bhuynhdev/college-compass/blob/main/src/gpt-crawler/output.json).

 ### Images of College Compass's first version result using GPT Assistant